 ☘ What is AI good at?

 You might be skeptical of machines like AI, but AI is much better than humans in consistently recognizing known patterns.

 This doesn’t mean that AI is always correct.
-It just means that it can flag common errors.
+It just means that it can flag what may be a common error.
 The role for humans is to then make a judgment call on whether the AI is correct or not.

 (On a side note, this is why you can’t yet just trust Google Translate, which also runs on AI and is actually getting impressively better in translating some languages.
 Humans still need to check the output…which for the time being is good news for us editors and translators, although perhaps not so much for the writers!)